-The Airport has a revolving short-term promissory note for \$7,200,000 with Spokane County Investment Pool.
-The maturity date is not more than 365 days from the date the short term promissory note is executed.
+The Airport had a short-term promissory note for \$7,200,000 with Spokane County Investment Pool.
+The maturity date was 365 days from the date the short term promissory note was executed.
 The note was secured to help with cashflow if needed during the pandemic.
-If the Airport were to default on a payment, Spokane County is authorized to transfer a principal and interest payment from the Airport's fund with the County.
-The interest rate set by the Spokane Treasurer's Office when the note is executed on April 17, 2020 was 0.515%.
-As of December 31, 2020, the balance owing on the revolving short-term promissory note was \$0.
+If the Airport were to default on a payment, Spokane County was authorized to transfer a principal and interest payment from the Airport's fund with the County.
+The interest rate was set by the Spokane Treasurer's Office when the note was executed on April 17, 2020 was 0.515%.
+As of December 31, 2021, the balance owing on the short-term promissory note was \$0.

-Note 6 - Long Term Debt (Continued)
+Note 6 - Long-Term Debt (Continued)